Sarojdhakal307/whatsapp-auto-message/README.md

 ## Disclaimer

 This script is intended for educational purposes only.
-The author is not responsible for any misuse of the script.